-This issue of the Journal of Forensic Accounting Research will focus on the whistleblowing and forensic accounting research, education, and practice.
-Submissions should be original research that the possible impacts of the COVID-19 pandemic on the work of forensic accountants.
+This forum of the Journal of Forensic Accounting Research will focus on the whistleblowing and forensic accounting research, education, and practice.
+Submissions should be original research.
 The editors welcome behavioral, archival, and qualitative research methods including experimental and quasi-experimental design, survey research, and case studies.
 Other rigorous methodological approaches are welcome.
 Please consider posing research questions that address potential topics in the listing that follows below.
 The listing is not intended to be exhaustive.